bonitasoft/bonita-project-maven-plugin/README.md

 ## License

-The sources and documentation in this project are released under the [GPLv2 License](LICENSE)
+The sources and documentation of this project are released under the [GPLv2 License](LICENSE)